choudhary-shobhads2023/Encryptix/README.md

 * Create a machine learning model that can predict the genre of a movie based on its plot summary or other textual information.
 * We can use techniques like TF-IDF or word embeddings with classifiers such as Naive Bayes, Logistic Regression, or Support Vector Machines.

-## task - 2 : CREDIT CARD FRAUD DETECTION
+## Task - 2 : CREDIT CARD FRAUD DETECTION

 # Problem Statement :